hyperifyio/goresearch/FEATURE_CHECKLIST.md

 * [x] Robots and crawling etiquette — The fetcher respects robots meta where applicable, avoids crawling behind search result pages, and keeps request patterns polite. (search-results filtering added in selector with tests; meta/robots.txt support pending in later items)

-* [ ] Public web only — The tool targets public pages and does not authenticate to private services; outbound connections are limited to the configured search endpoint, fetched sites, and the local LLM endpoint.
+* [x] Public web only — The tool targets public pages and does not authenticate to private services; outbound connections are limited to the configured search endpoint, fetched sites, and the local LLM endpoint. (blocks localhost/private IPs and credentials-in-URL in fetcher; tests added)

 * [ ] Optional cache at rest protection — The cache directory supports optional encryption or restricted permissions when environments require at-rest protection.